Basic Steps To Create Your Wasm Project

 Here are the general steps to integrate your C with your JavaScript:

-2. On the JavaScript side you:
+file. - On the JavaScript side you:

-1. Access twr-wasm "ES" modules in the normal way with import.
+"ES" modules in the normal way withimport

-2. Add a <div id=twr_iodiv> or <canvas id=twr_iocanvas> to your HTML (see stdio)
+to your HTML (see stdio) - Use

-5. For more details, see the remainder of this documentation, or see the hello world or other exampes.
+, but proxies through a worker thread, which allows you to call blocking functions from the asynchronous JavaScript main thread. - For more details, see the remainder of this documentation, or see the hello world or other exampes.